eappel/RGBColorSlider/README.md

 - (void)connectSlider:(RGBColorSlider *)sender toColor:(RGBColorType)color;
 @end
 ```
-Using a RGBColorSlider requires the use of the custom init method (`-initWithFrame:sliderColor:trackHeight:delegate:`) to specify which type of slider you want to create (i.e. red, green, or blue), how tall the slider bar will be, and the delegate of the slider.
+Using a RGBColorSlider requires the use of the custom initializer (`-initWithFrame:sliderColor:trackHeight:delegate:`) to specify which type of slider you want to create (i.e. red, green, or blue), how tall the slider bar will be, and the delegate of the slider.
 Because of this, the delegate object needs to be created before the sliders.
 Be sure to pass the same delegate to each slider you are using to enable them to react to each other.

 When a slider is created, a few things happen: